-Students will need internet access and a computer capable of connecting with TAFE online systems.
-For further information about technological requirements contact email@example.com.
+You will need internet access and a computer capable of connecting with TAFE NSW online systems.

 A range of assessment methods are used across subjects in this course with most subjects requiring the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to case studies, essays, reports, work based projects, blogs, online presentations and tests.

-While every effort has been made to ensure information about this course is accurate and up to date, you are advised to contact the course coordinator for specific and up to date information about tuition fees and academic requirements of the course.
+While every effort has been made to ensure the above information is accurate and up to date, you are advised to contact the course coordinator for specific and up to date information about tuition fees and academic requirements of the course.

 Frequently Asked Questions